MarceloAndresMendoza/nodemailer-server/readme.md

 ### Operating System

-API-NodeMailer is designed to run on Unix-like operating systems, including Linux distributions and macOS.
-While it may work on other systems, it's primarily tested and intended for use on these platforms.
+API-NodeMailer is designed to run on Unix-like operating systems, including Ubuntu Linux distribution.
+While it may work on other systems, it's primarily tested and intended for use on this platform.

 ### User with Sudo Capability